Indiana Court Records

 - Online: for county courts that provide this service

 These records are usually available at varying fees, also depending on the county in question.
 Some counties may charge a search or duplication fee.
 Additional costs may also apply if certified copies are requested.
-Requests by mail will also require a check or money order, in addition to a self-addressed and stamped envelope.
+Requests by mail will also require a check or money order and a self-addressed and stamped envelope.

 Use the Indiana Directory of Courts & Clerks to find contact details of all courts and clerks, as provided by the Indiana Judicial Branch.

-While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored therefore, record availability may vary further.
-Also, note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bear in mind that these factors determine the availability of any type of marriage or divorce record.
+While divorce and marriage records may be searched through government sources and organizations, their availability cannot be guaranteed.
+The same is true of their availability through third-party websites and companies; as these entities are not government-sponsored, record availability may vary further.
+Also, note that marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Hence, these factors determine the availability of any marriage or divorce record.

 Who Can Obtain Divorce Records in Indiana?

-Divorce records are only available to the divorced parties, close family members, and people with a legal interest in the records.
+Divorce records are only available to the divorced parties, close family members, and people with a legal interest in them.
 Members of the general public may be allowed to view these records but will be restricted from obtaining copies.

 Are Indiana Divorce Records Available Online?